Ananda Sen, PhD

 - B.S., Statistics, Indian Statistical Institute, Calcutta, India, 1985

 - My primary area of methodological research is analysis of recurrent event data in both biomedical and engineering contexts.
-I also work in the areas of competing risks, and accelerated failure time modeling, and agreement measures as it pertains to biomarker research.
-As a faculty in the Department of Family Medicine, I am heavily involved in collaborative projects in a variety of topics including cancer prevention through behavioral and lifestyle interventions, health services research, management of mental health, cancer prevention through behavioral intervention and lifestyle modification.
-As a biostatistician on the GI SPORE of the University of Michigan Comprehensive Cancer Center, my applied collaborations have focused on studies of biomarker discovery and dietary interventions in gastrointestinal cancers.
+I also work in the areas of competing risks, accelerated failure time modeling, and agreement measures as it pertains to biomarker research.
+As a faculty in the Department of Family Medicine, I am heavily involved in collaborative projects in a variety of topics including cancer prevention through behavioral and lifestyle interventions, health services research, women's health, disability research.
+My applied collaborations as a primary biostatistician supporting the work of the GI oncology group at the University of Michigan Rogel Cancer Center, my applied collaborations have focused on studies of biomarker discovery and dietary interventions in gastrointestinal cancers.

 Sen A, Banerjee M, Li Y, Noone AM.
 A Bayesian approach to competing risks analysis with masked cause of death.
 Stat Med, 29(16):1681-95, 2010.